canwe/blog/_posts/2009-04-01-what-advice-will-you-give-for-a-j2ee-fresher.md

 categories:
   - Personal
 ---
-# What advice will you give for a J2EE fresher?

 Recently, I was surprised to get an email from an Java fresher, who asked me to give some suggestions on learning J2EE technologies.
 Here is what I've replied: